xytovl/steam-runtime-tools/subprojects/README.md

 of newer versions even on older host operating systems, and so that we can build it with a suitable `DT_RPATH` to be included in relocatable builds of pressure-vessel.

+To compare with upstream:

+    git remote add --no-tags bubblewrap https://github.com/containers/bubblewrap
+    git fetch bubblewrap
+    git diff HEAD:subprojects/bubblewrap bubblewrap/main

+To merge from upstream (do this after an upstream release):

+    git fetch bubblewrap
+    git subtree merge -P subprojects/bubblewrap bubblewrap/main

+If you configure `.git/config` to replace

+    tagopt = --no-tags

+with

+    fetch = refs/tags/*:refs/tags/bubblewrap/*

+then you can refer to bubblewrap releases via tag names like `bubblewrap/v0.9.0`, and merge them with commands like:

+    git subtree merge -P subprojects/bubblewrap bubblewrap/v0.9.0

 container-runtime
 -----------------